the moments in between

 (originally posted October 28th 20016)

 The clock said 8:01.
 I insisted Emmaline hurry as we rushed through the front door.
-The cat slipped out as I turned to key the lock.
-I told myself there wasn’t enough time to catch the cat and get to school on time.
+Out went the cat as I turned the key into the lock.
+I told myself there wasn’t enough time to catch the fur ball and still manage to arrive at school on time.
 A decision I regretted almost instantly.

-Simon was her Christmas kitten.
-He was so laid back, she put him in her back-pack and took him around the house.
+Last Christmas this little fluff ball entered our lives.
+He was an abandoned kitten who’d been rescued by a friend’s non-profit organization (K-911).
+He was so laid back he would let the four year old stuff him in her back-pack and tote him around the house.
 One of her daily joys was locking the dog and cat together in the crate and reading to them.
 He was just a cat but he was a happy part of daily life.
 He had a loud, infectious purr and his fur was softer than cotton.
 We laughed at him when he begged for food or when Pete the dog usurped him for some love.

 Death is a part of life.